Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/pure-math-sandbox/division-decimals.md

     table = pd.DataFrame(columns=[i for i in range(1, value + 1)])
 ```

-Next, we build the table row by row usinc the .loc() method.
+Next, we build the table row by row using the .loc() method.
 Each row will contain a series of division results over our range, and the row itself will be named according to which integer is involved. *(e.g The row named "5" will involve all divisions where 5 is the numerator).* Our final step is to return the table.

 ```python
     for i in range(1, value + 1):